cancel icon

 Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 14 May 2026

 Sciatica is pain along the sciatic nerve, the longest nerve in your body, running from your lower back through your buttocks and down your legs.
-It’s a symptom caused by something pressing on this nerve, not a disease in itself.
+It is a symptom caused by something pressing on this nerve, not a disease in itself.
 Most cases improve within 6-12 weeks with the right approach.

 Sciatica Explained: Causes, Symptoms & Treatment